Cosmic dust

 Cosmic dust – also called extraterrestrial dust, space dust, or star dust – is dust that occurs in outer space or has fallen onto Earth.
 Most cosmic dust particles measure between a few molecules and 0.1 mm, such as micrometeoroids (<30 μm) and meteoroids (>30 μm).
 Cosmic dust can be further distinguished by its astronomical location: intergalactic dust, interstellar dust, interplanetary dust (as in the zodiacal cloud), and circumplanetary dust (as in a planetary ring).
-There are several methods to obtain space dust measurement.
+Information on the nature of dust in locations beyond the Solar System is mostly obtained by methods of observational astronomy, such as photometry, polarimetry and infrared spectroscopy.
+Direct methods are also available for the collection and study of space dust within the Solar System.
+For example, the Stardust spacecraft collected cometary dust, and also detected some particles of probable interstellar origin, returning samples to Earth in 2006.

 In the Solar System, interplanetary dust causes the zodiacal light.
-Solar System dust includes comet dust, planetary dust (like from Mars), asteroidal dust, dust from the Kuiper belt, and interstellar dust passing through the Solar System.
+Solar System dust also includes cometary dust, planetary dust (e.g. from Mars), lunar regolith, asteroidal dust, dust from the Kuiper belt, and interstellar dust passing through the Solar System.
 Thousands of tons of cosmic dust are estimated to reach Earth's surface every year, with most grains having a mass between 10^{−16} kg (0.1 pg) and 10^{−4} kg (0.1 g).
 The density of the dust cloud through which the Earth is traveling is approximately 10^{−6} dust grains/m^{3}.

-Cosmic dust contains some complex organic compounds (amorphous organic solids with a mixed aromatic–aliphatic structure) that could be created naturally, and rapidly, by stars.
-A smaller fraction of dust in space is "stardust" consisting of larger refractory minerals that condensed as matter left by stars.
+A major fraction of the dust in space is "stardust", consisting of refractory minerals such as silicates, graphite and amorphous carbon.
+These solids condense as circumstellar dust around evolved stars such as red giants, carbon stars, novae and supernovae, and are swept into interstellar space by the stellar winds and outflows of the parent star.
+The dust also contains organic compounds (amorphous organic solids with a mixed aromatic–aliphatic structure) that could be created naturally, and rapidly, in the outflows of carbon stars. or by processes occurring in the interstellar medium.

-Interstellar dust particles were collected by the Stardust spacecraft and samples were returned to Earth in 2006.